portworx/px-docs/scheduler/docker/install-standalone.md

 Identify the storage devices you will be allocating to PX.
 PX can run in a heterogeneous environment, so you can mix and match drives of different types.
 Different servers in the cluster can also have different drive configurations.

+## Run PX as a Plugin

+If you have Docker version 1.13 or higher, it is strongly recommended to install Portworx as a plugin.
+[Follow these steps](docker-plugin.html) to do so.

+To upgrade a previously installed Portworx plugin, [follow these steps](upgrade-px-plugin.html).

-### Run PX
+### Run PX as a container

-You can run PX via the Docker CLI as follows:
+If you are running Docker version 1.12 or prior, you can run PX via the Docker CLI as follows:

 ```
 if `uname -r | grep -i coreos > /dev/null`; \